How to Clean Your Washing Machine: Easy Steps for Top & Front Loaders

 If you assume the inside of your washer is the cleanest place in your home because you put detergent through it with every load of laundry, join the club.
-And that’s a really bad assumption.
-It’s time for us to learn how to clean a washing machine.
+In reality, your washer can be a breeding ground for bacteria, residue, and even mold.
+It’s time to rethink what “clean” really means and give your machine the deep clean it deserves.

 How to Clean a Washing Machine